techiescamp/linux-foundation-coupon/README.md

 > [!NOTE]
 >Note: Offer ends soon.
 So lockin the price.

-## 30% OFF Linux Foundation KubeCon Discount Codes
+## 30% OFF Linux Foundation KubeCon Discount Codes (Ends in Two Days)

 KubeCon + CloudNativeCon North America Europe 2026 in Amsterda is coming up!
 Join the Cloud Native Computing Foundation’s flagship conference, where adopters and technologists from leading open source and cloud native communities gather from around the world to further the education and advancement of cloud native computing.